Class 1 - Introduction, listening and Fundamentals

 This string quartet is known as "The Joke" quartet because of the humorous play with audience expectations in the fourth and final movement.
 There are several false endings, making it unclear if the music has concluded or if the players will go on.
 The form of this movement is a rondo, where the theme returns again and again.
 The rondo form was very popular at the time Haydn composed this work, and he may have been poking fun at the predictability of the form.
 As a court composer, Haydn wrote an incredible amount of music; perhaps experimenting with musical form was a way for him to maintain his interest (or sanity).

 The rondo form is very similar to the ritornello form we saw in the Baroque period with the Brandenberg Concerto No. 5 by J.S.
 Bach.
-The difference between the two forms is subtle: the refrain in a ritornello may be in different keys and only return to the tonic (home) key for the final refrain, whereas the rondo form refrains are always in the tonic key.
+The difference between the two forms is subtle: the refrain in a ritornello may be in different keys and only return to the tonic (home) key for the final refrain, whereas in the rondo form the refrains are always in the tonic key.
 In other words, the refrain in a rondo will sound the same each time it comes back.

 How does this piece create contrast both in terms of the music we've heard from the Baroque era as well as the sense of musical drama that is created within the piece?